onflow/fcl-js/docs-generator/README.md

 ### JSDoc Support

-The documentation generator extracts information from JSDoc comments in your code.
-You can add JSDoc comments to improve the generated documentation:
+The documentation generator extracts information from JSDoc comments in code.
+JSDoc comments can be added to improve the generated documentation:

 ```javascript
 /**